Trump says Saudi king agrees to ramp up oil production

 Iran has accused Trump of trying to politicize OPEC and said it was US sanctions on Iran and Venezuela that had helped push up prices.

-Saudi Arabia was producing more than 9.9 million barrels a day in May, according to OPEC, citing secondary sources.
+Saudi Arabia was producing around 10 million barrels of crude a day in May, according to OPEC.

 "Just spoke to King Salman of Saudi Arabia and explained to him that, because of the turmoil & dysfunction in Iran and Venezuela, I am asking that Saudi Arabia increase oil production, maybe up to 2,000,000 barrels, to make up the difference," Trump announced in an early morning tweet.